-Device Definition Example Function Symbolism/ Symbol When an object representing another gives an entirely different meaning that is much deeper and more significant.
-Context is essential to understanding a symbol, as "a chain" may stand for "union" as well as "imprisonment."
-You must understand when, where, and how it is used.
-The audience also may read symbols differently depending on their culture and prior knowledge.
+Device Definition Example Function Symbolism/ Symbol A literal object, action, or subject in a text that represents an abstract idea or emotion, similar to metaphor.
+However, rather than explicitly comparing two subjects, the reader has to search for the meaning themselves.
 "I hear leaves drinking rain; I hear rich leaves on top Giving the poor beneath Drop after drop; Tis a sweet noise to hear These green leaves drinking near."
 (The poet, William Davies uses the symbol of rain falling on leaves to show the different classes of society.
 He does this by describing the way the upper leaves benefit from the rain first, and then hand down the rest to the lower leaves.
 In the same way, rich people should pass on the leftover benefits to the poor people.)
-Gives a writer the freedom to add double levels of meanings to his work: a literal one that is self-evident, and the symbolic one whose meaning is far more profound than the literal.
+Creates an additional layer of meaning: the literal meaning of the object, and the figurative meaning which is more profound and thoughtful.
 Do not confuse with metaphor, whose meaning is created through comparison, not context.
-Tone The speaker's or narrator's attitude towards the subject.
-Established through: diction, imagery (description of setting), figurative language/literary devices (simile, metaphor, personification, etc.), theme (the message/lesson of the story) The Diary of Anne Frank by Anne Frank is written in a youthful, optimistic tone- In retrospect, the reader knows that things ended tragically for Anne Frank.
+Tone The speaker's or narrator's attitude towards the subject or topic of the text.
+Developed through diction, imagery, figurative language, and grammatical structure.
+The Diary of Anne Frank by Anne Frank is written in a youthful, optimistic tone- In retrospect, the reader knows that things ended tragically for Anne Frank.
 Her diary, however, is full of hope, even as she deals with an incredibly difficult situation.
-Decides how the readers read a literary piece, and how they should feel while they are reading it.
-It stimulates the readers to read a piece of literature in a serious, comical, spectacular, or distressing manner.
-In addition, tone lends shape and life to a piece of literature because it creates a mood.
+Helps convey the mood and message of the piece.
+Unlike mood, tone is developed across shorter sections of text.